 Aside from fly-cruise facilities, Jewel’s highlight is its distinctive dome-shaped façade made of glass and steel, housing a five-storey indoor garden with walking trails and plants around the world.
 The garden will be filled with more than 2500 trees and 100,000 scrubs.

 Jewel will also have a hotel called Yotel offering passengers the convenience of booking rooms for a minimum of four hours.
-Yotel will have a 24-hour gym, self-check-in kiosks and a club lounge with views overlooking the 40m-hugh Rain Vortex, the world’s tallest indoor waterfall.
+Yotel will have a 24-hour gym, self-check-in kiosks and a club lounge with views overlooking the 40m-high Rain Vortex, the world’s tallest indoor waterfall.